-Choosing a Kids Putter
+Choosing a Putter for Kids and Juniors

 Technique and attitude aside, there are a few factors that should be considered when choosing a putter for your junior golfer.
 The primary factors are length, weight, style, and the look and feel of the putter.